 Everybody has to pay taxes.
 But figuring out whether you should do your own taxes or hire an accountant to help you is a question that is particular to your specific circumstances.
 It’s also worth it to ask yourself every year whether or not you should do your own taxes, because financial situations can change over time.
-You have the option of filing online with a tax software or through the IRS website or hiring a qualified tax preparer to file for you.
+You have the option of using one of the best online tax services or through the IRS website or hiring a qualified tax preparer to file for you.
 Here are some tips to help you decide which option is right for you.

 You also need time and patience in order to do taxes.
 The IRS estimates that you’ll want 16 hours to prepare your basic 1040 form.
 This involves gathering all the necessary paperwork and figuring out your expenses and deductions, etc. It’s also important for you to feel confident navigating the software and confident that you are submitting your taxes without any errors or oversights.

 If your household income totals over $200,000 per year, it might be in your best interest to hire a professional.
-The rate of audits is much higher for those with an income over $200,000, and in the event of an audit, you want to make sure your whole financial situation is covered as thoroughly as possible.
+Sometimes, they can help you get the biggest refund.
+However, the rate of audits is much higher for those with an income over $200,000, and in the event of an audit, you want to make sure your whole financial situation is covered as thoroughly as possible.

 It’s also best to work with a professional if you have had a major life change in the last year, such as getting married, buying a house, having a baby, etc. All of these events impact your tax filing and will need to be documented on your taxes.
 A professional can show you the best way to do it.